 Windows should be double-paned to ensure good climate control.
 Good windows prevent excess heating and cooling loss and also keep out the noise.
 You need to check on who is responsible for window replacement because co-ops often don’t allow owners to replace them.

 A place to keep your extra stuffA place to keep your extra stuff

 Whether or not you are a clotheshorse, extra storage and closets are key.
-If your potential apartment lacks them, consider the possibility of adding storage with help from a closet company—just make sure space exists for the transformation.
+If your potential apartment lacks them, consider the possibility of adding storage room with help from a closet company—make sure space exists for the transformation.

-Whether or not you see yourself as gym bunny, having a workout room in the building is important.
+Whether or not you see yourself as a gym bunny, having a workout room in the building is essential.
 After all, who wants to traipse through the snowy streets in winter to hop on a treadmill?
 Just make sure that the gym is proportional to the size and cost of the common area fees of the building.

 You can schlep your laundry down to the basement, but part of the joy of owning a luxury apartment is in-unit hookups.
-If you really don’t plan to use yours, consider transforming the space for a washer/dryer unit into usable closet space
+If you don’t plan to use yours, consider transforming the space for a washer/dryer unit into usable closet space

 Make sure it works for youMake sure it works for you